Exact Mobility Edges in a Disorder-Free Dimerized Stark Lattice with Effective Unbounded Hopping: Introduction

-Among different approaches to realize MEs in low-dimensional systems, we highlight the ``mosaic lattice''~\cite{Wang_2020, Zeng_2021, Zhao_2023, Zhang_2025}, where quasi-periodic modulations apply only to equally spaced sites.
-Recently, the mosaic concept was applied to realize MEs in \textit{disorder-free} systems (i.e., lacking randomness or quasi-periodicity) subject to a linear Stark potential, known as the mosaic Stark lattice~\cite{MosaicStark_2022}.
-Rooted in the physics of Wannier-Stark (WS) localization~\cite{Wannier_1962, Fukuyama_1973, Emin_1987, Martin_1996, Hartmann_2004}, this proposal has attracted broad interest~\cite{Zeng_2023, Gao_2023, Qi_2023, Wei_2024, jiang_2024, Zhao_2025}.
+Among different approaches to realize MEs in low-dimensional systems, we highlight the ``mosaic lattice''~\cite{Wang_2020, Zeng_2021, Zhao_2023, Zhang_2025}, where quasiperiodic modulations apply only to equally spaced sites.
+Recently, the mosaic concept was applied to realize MEs in \textit{disorder-free} systems (i.e., lacking randomness or quasiperiodicity) subject to a linear Stark potential, known as the mosaic Stark lattice~\cite{MosaicStark_2022}.
+Rooted in the physics of Wannier--Stark (WS) localization~\cite{Wannier_1962, Fukuyama_1973, Emin_1987, Martin_1996, Hartmann_2004}, this proposal has attracted broad interest~\cite{Zeng_2023, Gao_2023, Qi_2023, Wei_2024, jiang_2024, Zhao_2025}.
 However, this approach has been challenged by Ref.~\cite{Longhi_2023}, which invoked the rigorous Simon-Spencer theorem~\cite{SimonSpencer_1989} to argue that any ME observed in systems with unbounded potentials is a transient ``pseudo-ME'' that vanishes in the thermodynamic limit.
-Furthermore, the hyper-exponential nature of WS localization renders standard characterization tools like the Lyapunov exponent (LE) unreliable~\cite{Longhi_2023}.
+Furthermore, the hyperexponential nature of WS localization renders standard characterization tools like the Lyapunov exponent unreliable~\cite{Longhi_2023}.
 Consequently, the realization of exact MEs in 1D disorder-free systems remains an open question.

 In this paper, we address this question by proposing a mechanism that fundamentally evades the Simon-Spencer prohibition.
-We introduce a dimerized lattice equivalent to the Su-Schrieffer-Heeger (SSH)~\cite{SSH_1979} model, subject to a linear Stark potential acting exclusively on the B-sublattice.
+We introduce a dimerized lattice equivalent to the Su--Schrieffer--Heeger (SSH) model~\cite{SSH_1979}, subject to a linear Stark potential acting exclusively on the $B$ sublattice.
 We demonstrate that the interplay between lattice chirality and the sublattice-dependent field generates an effective Hamiltonian with \textit{unbounded, staggered} off-diagonal couplings.
 Specifically, the effective hopping scales asymptotically linearly with the lattice index.
 This nonuniform and unbounded hopping places the model outside the definition of discrete Schrödinger operators assumed by the Simon-Spencer theorem~\cite{SimonSpencer_1989}.
 Furthermore, the staggered structure of the hopping allows the system to evade broader conditions prohibiting the absolutely continuous (AC) spectrum in unbounded Jacobi matrices~\cite{Cojuhari_2008, Swiderski_2016}, allowing for the coexistence of extended and localized states.